relationships + communication

 I offer:

-Please note: I work best with couples who are experiencing relational patterns, communication difficulties, or disconnection — rather than high conflict or crisis situations.
-If you’re unsure whether this is the right fit, feel free to reach out and we can figure that out together.
+This tends to be a good fit for couples navigating disconnection, recurring patterns, or communication difficulties — rather than high conflict or crisis situations.
+If you’re not sure whether it’s the right fit, just reach out and we can figure that out together.

-If you’re approaching a bigger commitment and want to build a strong foundation before patterns take hold, take a look at the premarital counselling page.
+If you’re approaching a bigger commitment and want to build a strong foundation early on, take a look at the premarital counselling page.
+Not quite ready for counselling yet?
+The free couples relationship exercise is a good self-paced first step.